 - 1/2 cup water

 - 1/4 teaspoon salt

 - 1/4 teaspoon vanilla extract

-- In a large bowl, whisk milk, pudding mix and peel 2 minutes.
+- In a large bowl, whisk milk, pudding mix and zest 2 minutes.
 Cover and refrigerate at least 1 hour.

 - Place egg whites in a large bowl; let stand at room temperature 30 minutes.
 Preheat oven to 350°.
-Line bottoms of three greased 9-in. round baking pans with parchment paper; grease paper.
+Line bottoms of three greased 9-in. round baking pans with parchment; grease paper.

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in vanilla.
 In another bowl, whisk flour, baking soda, baking powder and salt; add to creamed mixture alternately with buttermilk, beating well after each addition.
 With clean beaters, beat egg whites on high speed until stiff peaks form; gently fold into batter.